Here are some of the most asked questions about the Tynemouth Outdoor Pool project.

 If the project closes without achieving its ultimate aim of restoring the pool, any remaining reserves will be donated to charities.

 Absolutely!
 While many people would love to have the outdoor pool back, many, many more would also love to go one better and have a heated outdoor pool.
-So, the proposed design includes heating of the pool, in order to attract more visitors and to make it accessible to everyone, regardless of age or ability.
-It is likely that the heating will be seasonal, too.
+So, the proposed design includes heating of the pool, in order to attract more visitors and to make it accessible to everyone, regardless of age or ability – and we’re hoping that we can heat it all year round, too.